microsoft/fluentui/packages/react-slider/README.md

 **Slider component for [Fluent UI React](https://developer.microsoft.com/en-us/fluentui)**

-The Slider component allows users to quickly select a value (or range) by dragging a thumb across a rail.
+Slider allows users to quickly select a value (or range) by dragging a thumb across a rail.
 It is often used when setting values with a relaxed precision such as audio volume and screen brightness.

 ## Usage